Event-Free Moving Object Segmentation from Moving Ego Vehicle: METHODOLOGY

-the extraction of multi-scale features is a common practice, which is usually achieved by $L$ intermediate layers within the deep encoder.
-Subsequently, various learning modules are employed to construct an affinity matrix that encompasses both temporal frames and spatial scales to capture spatio-temporal awareness.
-Finally, the decoder phase is responsible for projecting the refined features onto semantic logits.

-Herein, we denote the encoder, the affinity modeling, the decoder, and the loss function as $\mathcal{E}$(.), $\mathcal{A}$(.), $\mathcal{D}$(.), and $\mathcal{L}_{sem}$(.) , respectively.
-The overall learning pipeline can be succinctly summarized as follows:

-\textbf{RGB-Flow Methods:} Although frame-based methods have provided satisfactory results, the implicit learning approach, which incorporates the motion/affinity matrix across frames, has certain limitations.
-As a result, numerous models \cite{ren2021reciprocal,yang2021learning,cho2023treating,yuan2023isomer,pei2022hierarchical} have adopted a dual-stream learning pipeline that integrates both RGB and optical flow data as inputs, where the optical flow $\{O_t \in \mathbb{R}^{3\times H \times W}\}$ is typically pre-computed using a pre-trained and frozen weight estimation network.
-Instead of directly learning the affinity matrix, these approaches introduce fusion modules that aim to harmonize appearance and motion cues within the latent feature space.
-Let $\mathcal{E}_{1}$(.), $\mathcal{E}_{2}$(.), $\mathcal{F}$(.), $\mathcal{D}$(.), and $\mathcal{L}_{sem}$(.) be the RGB encoder, the flow encoder, the fusion module, the decoder, and the loss function, respectively.
-The holistic learning pipeline is then:

-\textbf{Limitations:} While flow-based methods generally perform better compared to RGB baseline, the need for optical flow as input poses a practical challenge for real-world applications.
-Furthermore, while RGB-flow fusion modules can enhance temporal consistency, they often fail to effectively capture spatial cues, which are also critical for object segmentation.
-Finally, as mentioned earlier, pre-computed optical flow inherently carries several limitations that make it suboptimal for MOS.

-In the following sections, we introduce our end-to-end learnable EmoFormer as shown in \Cref{Fig-main}.
+In the following sections, we introduce our end-to-end learnable EmoFormer as shown in Figure \ref{Fig-main}.
 In contrast to the conventional approach of pre-computing the optical flow, our method harnesses motion cues directly from the recorded event data.
-Moreover, we seamlessly integrate the event prior into our spatio-temporal supervision scheme, resulting in event-free inference.
+Moreover, we seamlessly integrate the event prior as an additional dense supervision, resulting in event-free inference.
 This pivotal advance not only brings our model on par with RGB networks but also improves its suitability for real-world applications.
+For the sake of brevity in subsequent discussions, we omit the notion $\{._t\}^T_{t=1}$.